SwiftERM Hyper-personalisation for ecommerce email marketing

 CoSearchAgent can understand queries and context within multi-user dialogues, retrieve relevant information from the web via APIs, and respond to users with answers grounded in the search results.
 It also supports mixed-initiative dialogue by asking clarifying questions when information needs are unclear.
 CoSearchAgent is released as a highly customisable open-source plugin.

-This paper from NUS develops a question answering framework targeting textual graphs, enabling users to “chat with their graph” using complex natural language queries.
-The authors propose a GraphQA benchmark with data collected from common sense reasoning, scene graph, and knowledge graph tasks to facilitate research in the area.
+This paper from NUS develops a question-answering framework targeting textual graphs, enabling users to “chat with their graph” using complex natural language queries.
+The authors propose a GraphQA benchmark with data collected from common sense reasoning, scene graphs, and knowledge graph tasks to facilitate research in the area.
 A new architecture called G-Retriever is introduced that combines graph neural networks, large language models, and retrieval-augmented generation to address hallucination and scalability issues.

 This paper from CSIRO demonstrates that retrieval-augmented generation (RAG) models can be vulnerable to factual errors when even minor prompt perturbations are introduced.
 The authors propose a Gradient Guided Prompt Perturbation (GGPP) technique that can systematically modify prompts to steer RAG models towards retrieving targeted false passages from a data repository, leading to factually incorrect outputs.
 To defend against such attacks, they reveal how GGPP perturbations alter neuron activations in RAG models and introduce a lightweight probe called ACT that leverages these activation patterns to effectively detect perturbation-induced factual errors.